anirudhra/ifc6410/README.md

 ## Kernel Compile

-Yocto kernel commands (kirkstone branch builds kernel 5.15, use a newer branch like scarthgap for 6.6.x):
+Yocto kernel commands (kirkstone branch builds kernel 5.15, use a newer branch like scarthgap for 6.6.x).
+Note that only kernel 4.4.0 has all devices working.
+Beyond that version audio is not detected and GPU hangs for all newer kernels (needs to be blacklisted explicitly).
+All other devices work, so the SBC can be used as a headless computer.

 ### kirkstone branch (Kernel 5.15)